Skip to main content

 Find a feed-in plan

-List plans and pick one with direction: "feed_in".
-Consumption plans carry direction: "consumption".
+List plans and pick one with type: "feed_in".
+Consumption plans carry type: "consumption".
 Feed-in plans are configured per organization; ask Nomos support if none appear for yours.

 2